 Skip to content

-In BES3, helix is represented by 5 parameters: dr, phi0, kappa, dz, tanl. pybes3 provides a convenient way to parse these parameters, and do pivot transformation with parameters and error matrix.
+In BES3, a helix is represented by 5 parameters: dr, phi0, kappa, dz, tanl. pybes3 provides a convenient way to parse these parameters and perform pivot transformations with parameters and error matrices.

-The implementation of helix depends on vector.
-It is recommended to take a look at Vector objects and Awkward Arrays of vectors before using helix objects, as they are used to represent helix position, momentum and pivot point.
+The implementation depends on vector.
+It is recommended to review Vector objects and Awkward Arrays of vectors before using helix objects, as they are used to represent helix position, momentum, and pivot point.

 Transformation rules